Transfer and Exchange Student Housing

 “All unmarried undergraduate students are required to live in residence halls on campus during the academic year, May session, and Summer sessions.
 Authorization to live elsewhere is granted at the discretion of the Director of Housing Assignments in special situations or when space is unavailable on campus.”
 (Student Handbook)

-Transfer Student Housing Application:
+Transfer and Exchange Student Housing

 Mayfield Transfer Experience:

-Transfer Student Roommate Requests:
+Transfer and Exchange Student Roommate Requests